Mr. David Batchelder

 The courses I teach at Madison Prep are World History, World Religions, Music Appreciation, and American Government.
 Fortunate for the many opportunities outside the classroom at JMPS, I am the choir and Drumline director, head coach for Track and Field, choral/vocal/acting coach and tech director for the JMPS theater program, as well as a few other hats that I wear.

-I am the proud father of three (2 daughters, 1 son).
+I am the proud father of three (2 daughters, 1 son), and grandfather of The Chief, my first grandchild.
 Outside of school I enjoy playing and listening to music (I'm always in a few music projects, including my classic rock band The Blind Owlz), walking my dogs, hiking, camping, travel, reading, writing, shooting, and table tennis.